pypy/pypy/pypy/doc/faq.rst

 -----------------
 This really depends on your code.
 For pure Python algorithmic code, it is very fast.
-For more typical Python programs we generally are 3 times the speed of Cpython 2.6 .
+For more typical Python programs we generally are 3 times the speed of CPython 2.7.
 You might be interested in our `benchmarking site`_ and our `jit documentation`_.